andresgur/mind_the_gaps/README.md

 > Users are welcome to use/test the code and provide feedback but beware, the code is still in alpha phase, so expect bugs, errors and crashes!
 If you are intending to use the code, my recommendation would be to get in touch first!

 The code can be used as a standalone to generate lightcurves or as it is designed for, to test for a periodicity in a lightcurve.
 At a minimum your lightcurve should have timestamps, rates, uncertainties and exposures, and it can also contain background rates and uncertainties on the background.
-I suspect the simulator is more powerful than anything out there, as it allows to chose the type of noise (Gaussian, Poissonian or Kraft) and simulate with any given observing window (regular or otherwise).
-Moreover, as opposed to some codes out there, the variance and the mean are also randomized in each simulation.

 When it comes to attempting to detect a periodicity, usually the first task is to identify the null hypothesis (a stochastic-only model) and the alternative model,